unicode-org/message-format-wg/spec/formatting.md

   with reference to the current _formatting context_.
   This can include multiple steps, such as looking up the value of a variable and calling formatting functions.
+  The form of the resolved value is implementation defined and the value might not be evaluated or formatted yet.
-  The resolved value is not necessarily in the shape it will finally take, but is "formattable", i.e. it contains everything required by the eventual formatting.
+  However, it needs to be "formattable", i.e. it contains everything required by the eventual formatting.

-  The resolution of _text_ is rather straighforward, and is detailed under _literal resolution_.
+  The resolution of _text_ is rather straightforward, and is detailed under _literal resolution_.

-  > **Note**
+> [!IMPORTANT]
 >
 > **This specification does not require either eager or lazy _expression resolution_ of _message_
 > parts; do not construe any requirement in this document as requiring either.**
 >
 > Implementations are not required to evaluate all parts of a _message_ when
 > parsing, processing, or formatting.
 > In particular, an implementation MAY choose not to evaluate or resolve the
 > value of a given _expression_ until it is actually used by a
 > selection or formatting process.
 > However, when an _expression_ is resolved, it MUST behave as if all preceding
 > _declarations_ and _selectors_ affecting _variables_ referenced by that _expression_
 > have already been evaluated in the order in which the relevant _declarations_
 > and _selectors_ appear in the _message_.

 - **_Pattern Selection_** determines which of a message's _patterns_ is formatted.
   For a message with no _selectors_, this is simple as there is only one _pattern_.